jacobharsten/DT8034_PROJECT/README.md

 This component will handle the processing of the data and serves as our **consumer**.
 It will be running as a Spark application and **subscribe** to our kafka topic, process the data in smaller batches and output it to our bucket.

+## video-stream-viewer

+This component will display the proccesed frames, either from spark directly or via kafka.
+OpenCV is used to display the frames but this should be changed to some option where the user can select which stream to watch etc.

 ## utils

 This component only contains some simple scripts to consume/produce message in our Kafka Broker.